stevedsun/notion-graph-view/README.md

 You can also import `notion_graph` as a library.

-For instance, drawing your own diagram in Jupyter Notebook.
+For instance, draw your diagram in Jupyter Notebook.

 ```python
 import notion_graph as ng